Documentation Index

 Getting Your API Key

 To send notifications, you’ll need to authenticate as an application using your API key.
-If you don’t have your key yet, please open a ticket in our discord channel.
+If you don’t have your key yet, please contact us at hello@dialect.to.

 Using Your API Key